AllenCellModeling/fish_morphology_code/data/README.md

 # Data set for _Cell states beyond transcriptomics: integrating structural organization and gene expression in hiPSC-derived cardiomyocytes_

-This data package contains the input data for all analyses in the manuscript `<insert bioarxiv link here>` in a compute-friendly form.
+This data package contains the input data for all analyses in the manuscript [_Cell states beyond transcriptomics: integrating structural organization and gene expression in hiPSC-derived cardiomyocytes_](https://www.biorxiv.org/content/10.1101/2020.05.26.081083v1) in a compute-friendly form.
 Not all of these data were used in the manuscript, but all of the data used in the manuscript are included here.

 ## Overview